tarwn/lessthandot-hugo/blogs/content/posts/2010-08-03-silverlight-ria-datagrids-and-joins.md

 <code =VB>Return (Me.ObjectContext.MyObjects.Include("MyChildObject")</code>

-In my case this was the 'GetLeagues' method and it contains: 'Return (Me.ObjectContext.Leagues.Include(“Player”))'
+In my case this was the 'GetLeagues' method and it contains: 'Return (Me.ObjectContext.Leagues.Include("Player"))'

 This will tell the Entity Framework model that it should Eager Load the .Player property.
 But before we rejoice and rebuild, wait, there's more!

 ## Getting RIA up off the Couch

 Next up, right next to the DomainService1 file should be a file called MyApplicationDomainService1.metadata.
-In this file we need to find the class that represents what we are querying (The “MyObject” from the previous step).
-In that class you should see the property you want to load (The “MyChildObject” from above).
+In this file we need to find the class that represents what we are querying (The "MyObject" from the previous step).
+In that class you should see the property you want to load (The "MyChildObject" from above).
 On this property, you want to prepend the <Include()> attribute.
 This will tell the RIA services that it should include this property in the serialization and transmission of the query results.

 In my case of League and Owner Player, it looks like this: